 top of page

-About Dr Fiona
+Dr Fiona Garrett Ryan

 I have been a GP for over 20 years, but prior to this I did a psychology degree at Oxford University.